Elizabeth-Fitz/Data_and_Maps/Squirrels_in_NYC/Readme.md

 # Purpose of this project

 ## Intoduction to New Concepts
   I have been interested in Geo-Data for a while now and decided to give it a try.
-After learning from a frew videos and webpages, I decided to use Folium for this project.
+After learning from a few videos and webpages, I decided to use Folium for this project.
   Through this, I have not only learned how to plot the points and create the interactive map, but also manipulate and replace data to make it easier to create the desired outcome.

 ## Frequncy of Each Type of Squirrel